contagon/evalio/docs/quickstart.md

     To run the rerun visualization, rerun must be installed.
 This can be done by installing `rerun-sdk` or `evalio[vis]` from PyPi.

-We recommend checking out the [API reference](evalio.datasets.Dataset) for more information on how to interact with datasets, and the [example](usage/dataset.md) for an example of how to create your own dataset.
+We recommend checking out the [API reference][evalio.datasets.Dataset] for more information on how to interact with datasets, and the [example](examples/dataset.md) for an example of how to create your own dataset.

 ## Pipelines